alan-turing-institute/REG-handbook/content/docs/contributing/contributing_changes.md

 - a Hugo build, to make sure that the pages can be built
 - a Markdown link check

-If you want to manually perform these checks at any point in time, the following will check all files changed since the last commit:
+If you want to manually perform these checks at any point in time, the following will check all files that have changed since the last commit:

 ```bash
 pre-commit run